If you want a shot at a CRN IMPACT Award, pay attention to our rules and recommendations.

 The innovation categories are open to Australian technology companies that have developed their own intellectual property (such as software, cloud or apps).

-To be eligible for the 'Evolving Innovator' category, the entrant must be able to show it has diversified or spun out of an established reseller, MSP or IT service provider business.
+To be eligible for the 'Platform Innovator' category, the entrant must be able to show it has diversified or spun out of an established reseller, MSP or IT service provider business.

 For the 'Exporting Innovation' award, entrants must provide evidence of international sales, including testimonial/s from overseas customers.